HCloward/syniti-hugo/content/dspConduct/Config/Configure_a_Registered_User_to_Receive_Notifications_For_Posting_Success_or_Failure_at_the_Request_Role_Level.md

 solution = 'Master Data Management'
 +++

-+++
-title = "Configure a Registered User to Receive Notifications For Posting Success or Failure at the Request Role Level" solution = "Data Quality"
-+++

 # Configure a Registered User to Receive Notifications For Posting Success or Failure at the Request Role Level

 A Designer can configure settings at the request role level for the Post